 Management Entrepreneurship & Technology requirements (M.E.T.)

-The M.E.T.
-Program is a freshman admit program for students interested in studying both engineering and business.
-In a four-year curriculum, students earn two Bachelor of Science degrees that combine the best of the top-ranked College of Engineering and Haas School of Business.
-Interested high school students should visit UC Berkeley’s Undergraduate Admissions web site and the M.E.T.
-Program web site for information regarding admission requirements and the application process.
+M.E.T. is a program for students interested in studying both engineering and business.
+Students earn two Bachelor of Science degrees that combine the best of the top-ranked College of Engineering and Haas School of Business.
+Interested applicants should visit UC Berkeley’s Undergraduate Admissions website and the M.E.T.
+Program website for information regarding admission requirements and the application process.

-The Biology+Business Program is a partnership between the Haas School of Business and the Department of Molecular and Cell Biology.
+The Robinson Life Science, Business, and Entrepreneurship Program is a partnership between the Haas School of Business and the Department of Molecular and Cell Biology.
 Students earn two bachelor’s degrees in as few as four years and learn to bridge scientific inquiry & research with entrepreneurship & commercialization through rigorous coursework and specialized professional development opportunities.
 Students begin course planning during their freshman year and apply to the Program during their sophomore year.
 Interested high school students should apply for admission to UC Berkeley through the standard admission process.

 BASE Summer Program for Non-Business Majors